-The course focuses on the principles of accounting for business decisionmaking and financial reporting.
-Content addresses planning and control issues, including financial reporting standards, costs allocation, budget and spreadsheet preparation, and performance reporting for decision-making.
+The course focuses on the principles of accounting for business decision-making and financial reporting.
+Content addresses planning and control issues, including financial reporting standards, cost allocation, budget and spreadsheet preparation, and performance reporting for decision-making.

 ACC595A-F FREE INQUIRY